Onkeliroh/DSA/README.md

 * `Autor:` Daniel Pollack
 * `Email:` danielpollack@posteo.de

+## Third party resources
+The images used to portrait the Arduino Board are from the [Fritzing Software](http://fritzing.org/download/) which is under the [Creative Commons Licence BY CA](https://creativecommons.org/licenses/by-sa/3.0/)

 ## Dependencies/Requirements
 - [Gtk#](https://github.com/mono/gtk-sharp) (Version >=2.12.0.0)
 - [Mono](https://github.com/mono/mono) or [.Net Framework](https://www.microsoft.com/net) (depending on your OS)